FilouPlains/perfassess/README.md

 ## 📒 Description

-**This module permit to access the performance of a given function and create Plotly bar plot.**
+**This module permit to evaluate the performance of a given function and create Plotly bar plot.**

 ## ⚙️ Installation